-- 1 = (Yes) The IV antibiotic that was given within 3 hours following the presentation of severe sepsis is consistent with antibiotic selection guidelines. - 2 = (No) The IV antibiotic that was given within 3 hours following the presentation of severe sepsis is not consistent with antibiotic selection guidelines.
+- 1 = (Yes) The IV antibiotic that was given within 3 hours following the presentation of severe sepsis is consistent with antibiotic selection guidelines. - 2 = (No) The IV antibiotic that was given within 3 hours following the presentation of severe sepsis is not consistent with antibiotic selection guidelines, or Unable to Determine

-- If Antibiotic Administration = 1, then this must be completed. - If Antibiotic Administration = 2 or is blank, then this must be blank or contain a value of 2. - Only IV antibiotic(s) administered within 3 hours after the Severe Sepsis Presentation Time are acceptable.
+- If Antibiotic Administration = 1, then this must be completed.
+If Antibiotic Administration = 2 or is blank, then this must be blank or contain a value of 2. - Only IV antibiotic(s) administered within 3 hours after the Severe Sepsis Presentation Time is acceptable.